victornavareno/Delivery/README.md

 # Delivery
-Version control for a delivery app - applying concurrency and distributed strategies
+Git version control for a delivery app - applying concurrency and distributed strategies.
+ - victornavareno